Patrick Webb (nutritionist)

-Patrick Webb (born 10 March 1959) serves as Chief Nutritionist for the United States Agency for International Development USAID.
+Patrick Webb (born 10 March 1959) is the inaugural Executive Director of the Ashley School of Global Development and the Environment at Cornell University.
+He served as Chief Nutritionist for the United States Agency for International Development USAID from Feb 2004 through Oct 2025.
 He was Dean for Academic Affairs at Tufts University's Friedman School of Nutrition from 2005 to 2014.
 In 2024, he was awarded the prestigious 'Jean-Pierre Habicht Lifetime Achievements in Global Nutrition Research' Award by the American Society for Nutrition.
 He was also listed among the top 2% of highly-cited scientists across all disciplines globally.

 Biography

-Patrick Webb held the Alexander McFarlane endowed chair at the Friedman School of Nutrition Science and Policy at Tufts University.
-He also holds appointments at the Fletcher School of Law and Diplomacy, Tufts University, at the Patan Academy of Health Sciences in Kathmandu, Nepal, and at the University of Hohenheim, Stuttgart, Germany.
+Before joining Cornell, Patrick held the Alexander McFarlane endowed chair at the Friedman School of Nutrition Science and Policy at Tufts University.
+He also held appointments at the Fletcher School of Law and Diplomacy, Tufts University, at the Patan Academy of Health Sciences in Kathmandu, Nepal, and at the University of Hohenheim, Stuttgart, Germany.
 He served from 2014 to 2024 as Technical Adviser to the Global Panel on Agriculture and Food Systems for Nutrition.
 Webb was previously Chief of Nutrition for the United Nations World Food Programme (WFP) from 2003 to 2005, and a Research Fellow at the International Food Policy Research Institute from 1989 through 1994.

 A British citizen with dual US nationality, Patrick Webb holds an undergraduate degree in geography from Sussex University, a master's degree from the Centre for West Africa Studies at the University of Birmingham, and a Doctor of Philosophy degree in geography from the University of Birmingham.
 He was elected as a Fellow of the Royal Geographical Society in 1984.
 He attended The Blue School, Wells in Somerset from 1971 to 1979.

 Webb is one of the world's most influential voices in the fields of food policy, climate change, and nutrition, including as these relate to the domain of humanitarian intervention.
 He is also a widely known authority on food security, agriculture and nutrition policies, and food assistance.
-He led the United States Agency for International Development's review of food aid quality from 2009 to 2021, served on the United Nations' Hunger Task Force from 2003 through 2005, was Director for the USAID-supported Feed the Future Nutrition Innovation Lab, 2010–2020, and is currently directing the Food Systems for Nutrition Innovation Lab (2021-2026).
+He led the United States Agency for International Development's review of food aid quality from 2009 to 2021, served on the United Nations' Hunger Task Force from 2003 through 2005, was Director of the USAID-supported Feed the Future Nutrition Innovation Lab, 2010–2020, and of the Food Systems for Nutrition Innovation Lab (2021-2025).